piqim/ewb-at-ucsd-website/README.md

 git push origin fullstack-mern-practice
 ```

-The project lead reviews all four PRs together with the members at the weekly meeting before merging.
+The project lead reviews all three PRs at the weekly meeting before merging.

 → **See [TODO.md](./TODO.md) for the full week-by-week breakdown.**